jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 7. **Command syntax issues**: In PowerShell or Command Prompt, make sure to run each command separately on its own line.
 Don't combine commands like `cd ClaudeComputerCommander npm install` as this will cause errors.
 8. **Directory issues**: Ensure you're in the correct directory before running npm commands.
 After cloning, you must `cd` into the ClaudeComputerCommander directory.
 9. **Permission issues**: If you encounter permission errors, try running your terminal as Administrator.
+10. **Path validation issues**: Use the test script (`node test-allowed-paths.js`) to check which paths are accessible.

+### Path Validation Troubleshooting

+If Claude is having trouble accessing directories that you've added to the config:

+1. Make sure you've restarted the server after changing the config
+2. Check for typos in your path names
+3. On Windows, be aware of drive letter issues (e.g., `C:\Users` vs `/c/Users`)
+4. Run the test script to verify your configuration
+5. Check the server logs for detailed validation messages

 ## Common Installation Errors